dindinet/magistelam/index-opti.md

    <div class="w3-col l9  w3-right ">
     <h2>Set up Analytics to measure your success</h2>
     <h3>Without reliable numbers you will not know if your optimisation efforts are having the desired effect</h3>
     <p>Know which sources are sending the most valuable visitors and where the timewasters are coming from.
 See which content is generating the most interest.
-Find out what visitors are doing on your web pages and what is causing them to bounce.</p>
+Find out what visitors are doing on your web pages and what might be causing them to bounce.</p>
     <p><a href="#">Learn more about integrating an analytics system with your website</a></p>
   </div>
 </div>